 Combine: Mix the sugar and vanilla bean seeds in a small bowl, stirring with a fork or whisk, to distribute the seeds evenly within the sugar.

-Pour: Put the sugar into an airtight container like a mason jar, or use a resealable bag.
+Pour: Put the sugar into an airtight container like a mason jar or use a resealable bag.
 Stick the vanilla bean pods into the sugar, then seal the container.
-You can also use the leftover emptied vanilla pods to make pure vanilla extract.
+You can also use the leftover empty vanilla pods to make pure vanilla extract.

 Infuse: Let the sugar sit at room temperature for two weeks to infuse the vanilla flavor.
 For a more intense flavor, let the sugar sit for a month.